Lizy Tagliani: Biography

 Lizy Tagliani was born in Resistencia, Chaco, has lived in Buenos Aires since her early childhood.
 At a young age, she began to work as a hairdresser for various Argentine entertainment figures, and to put on shows in nightclubs in Buenos Aires.
 Little by little, she gained notoriety in the media and joined radio and television programs in which she worked with personalities such as Susana Giménez, Marcelo Tinelli, Santiago del Moro, and Verónica Lozano.

 She has also appeared as a comedic actress on stage and on television.

 In a 2018 interview, Tagliani explained that as a trans woman, she could have changed the name and sex listed on her national ID (DNI) under the 2012 Gender Identity Law, but chose not to.

 You can see how you perceive yourself, but do I have to see myself as you perceive me?
 No, let me have the possibility of deciding.

 I don't have a DNI and I don't want it.
 When it first came out I didn't want to be a flag of someone's achievement, I decided.

 In April 2020, Tagliani announced her engagement to boyfriend Leo Alturria via Instagram.

-On June 19, 2020, Tagliani tested positive for COVID-19 after an employee of her show El Precio Justo (The Fair Price) was infected days before.
+On June 19, 2020, Tagliani tested positive for COVID-19 after an employee of her show El precio justo (The Price is Right) was infected days before.